National Advisory Committee

 For over 30 years Maureen Byrnes served in leadership positions in the federal government, philanthropy, and the nonprofit sector.
 She served as Executive Director of Human Rights First and is a member of the Council on Foreign Relations.
 From 1997 to 2005, Byrnes served as Director of the Health and Human Services program at The Pew Charitable Trusts.
 In the 1980’s, Byrnes worked with Senator Lowell Weicker as the Staff Director of the U.S. Senate Appropriations Subcommittee on Labor, HHS, Education, and Related Agencies to provide early government funding to address the HIV epidemic.
 Later she served as Executive Director of the National Commission on AIDS.
 Currently, Byrnes is a Lead Research Scientist in the Department of Health Policy and Management in the Milken Institute School of Public Health at George Washington University.
 Byrnes came to Washington, DC in the 1980s as a Presidential Management Intern.
 Byrnes participated in the original prototyping group of Community Benefit Insight.

-He has lectured at Harvard in Clinical Bioethics courses and at the University of New England and Maine Schools of Law and has been published in numerous books and journals.
-Corbett received his B.S. in International Relations from Syracuse University, a Juris Doctor from St. John’s University and a Master of Divinity from Duke University.
+Corbett has also lectured at Harvard Medical School, Harvard’s School of Public Health and numerous other universities across the country.
+Mr. Corbett earned his Bachelor of Science in International Relations from Syracuse University, his Juris Doctorate from St. John’s University and a Master of Divinity from Duke University.

 In his career as a physician-attorney, Dr. Hattis has worked in a wide variety of roles in the fields of health administration, law, and policy as well as in the field of preventive medicine.
 In addition to his administrative and teaching roles, Dr. Hattis’ research efforts have focused on the issue of consumer advocacy in shaping health policy with special interests in health care cost and hospital community benefit issues.
 On the latter issue, Dr. Hattis recently co-authored a report summarizing the current state of hospital community benefits in Massachusetts.